Beautiful blue sky and green trees next to the white stairs, toward a golden Buddha statue, flanked by two large golden Naga serpent sculptures.

 📜 Experience Overview

-Immersive Cumilla Tour – Buddhist Civilisations & Bengal's Hidden History
+Immersive Cumilla Day Trip – Buddhist Civilisations, Bengal's Hidden History & More

-Just east of Dhaka, near the historic city of Cumilla, a gentle chain of green hills hides one of Bangladesh’s greatest archaeological treasures — the Mainamati Archaeological Site.
-Scattered across the peaceful Lalmai–Mainamati Hill Range, the landscape reveals the remains of a vast Buddhist civilisation that flourished here more than a thousand years ago.
-Brick monasteries, temple foundations, meditation halls, and ancient courtyards lie quietly among trees and farmland, whispering stories of monks, scholars, and travellers who once gathered here to study philosophy and spirituality.
+Just east of Dhaka, near the historic city of Cumilla, a gentle chain of green hills hides one of the country’s most remarkable archaeological landscapes—the Mainamati Archaeological Site.
+Scattered across the peaceful Lalmai–Mainamati Hill Range, ancient brick monasteries, temple foundations, meditation halls, and courtyards emerge quietly from the earth, softened by time and wrapped in greenery.
+There is something deeply atmospheric here: the stillness, the distant rustle of leaves, and the sense that every mound and pathway holds a fragment of a lost civilisation where monks, scholars, and travellers once gathered in pursuit of knowledge and spiritual awakening.

 💡 Pro Tip: Mainamati’s ruins are spread across several hills.
 With a private guide and vehicle, you can comfortably explore multiple sites in a single day while avoiding crowds and enjoying the peaceful countryside.